Feng Ting-kuo

 Feng Ting-kuo (馮定國 (Féng Dìngguó); 24 September 1950 – 5 June 2018) was a Taiwanese politician.
 He served on the Taipei City Council from 1985 to 1988, and was a member of the National Assembly between 1992 and 1996, then represented Taichung County in the Legislative Yuan until 2008.

 Education

-Feng obtained a bachelor's degree in law from Chinese Culture University before earning a master's degree in computer science from the State University of New York and a doctorate in education at the University of Denver.
+Feng graduated from Chinese Culture University with a Bachelor of Laws (LL.B.) degree.
+He then completed graduate studies in the United States, where he earned a Master of Science (M.S.) in computer science from the State University of New York and his Ph.D. in education from the University of Denver in 1994.
+His doctoral dissertation was titled, "The increase of computer literacy through a computer education series on commercial television in Taiwan, the Republic of China".

 Political career

 Feng was first elected to the Taipei City Council and later sat on the National Assembly.
 He was a New Party candidate for Taichung County in the 1995 legislative elections and won.
 Feng was reelected in 1998, and switched political affiliations to the People First Party in April 2001, eight months before a second successful reelection bid.
 Feng supported a 2004 proposal for the People First Party to merge with the Kuomintang, though plans fell through.
 He backed efforts to simplify the process foreign nationals married to native Taiwanese had to go through to obtain a work permit.
 The People First Party suggested Feng fill a vacancy on the Control Yuan in 2007, but he did not receive an official nomination.
 Later that year, Feng suspended his legislative campaign in favor of Kuomintang candidate Chiang Lien-fu.